-Any problems with the residence hall access control system should be reported to the respective Resident Assistant, Resident Director, or the Spring Point Hall Front Desk at 741-5990 during the academic year.
+Any problems with the residence hall access control system should be reported to the respective Resident Assistant, Resident Director, or the Spring Point Hall Front Desk at 741-5990 or 741-5553 for Orion Hall at the Midcoast Campus during the academic year.
 SMCC Safety and Security Department is open 24 hours a day and can be reached at 741-5553.
-The office is located in the Fort Building (92 Campus Center Drive) across from Preble Hall.
+The South Portland office is located in the Fort Building (92 Campus Center Drive) across from Preble Hall.
+The Security office at Midcoast Campus is located on the first floor of Orion Hall (29 Sewall Drive).